-Learning Specialist/Executive Function Teacher
+Learning Specialist/Executive Function Teacher/Special Education Advocate

 Carol graduated from Drew University with a bachelor’s degree in English.
-Soon after receiving her master’s degree in teaching from The College of New Jersey, Carol was hired to start a new program at The Newgrange School, a private school for children with learning differences.
+Soon after receiving her master’s degree in teaching with a specialization in special education from The College of New Jersey, Carol was hired to start a new program at The Newgrange School, a private school for children with learning differences.
 In addition to running the Social Strides Program, Carol also taught social skills, life skills, and high school English classes.
 She was a presenter at several professional development seminars on topics such as executive function, social skills, technology for the classroom, and strategies for reading comprehension.
 Carol also developed curriculum for social and life skills and created social goals documents that are used for student IEPs.
 She recently earned her Supervisor’s Certification from Seton Hall University.

 Terri Rossman, MS, CCC-SLP, CAS

 Terri founded Princeton Speech-Language & Learning Center (PSLLC) in 1989.
 Over the years, Terri’s vision for PSLLC remained the same: to offer the most advanced, most effective therapies available anywhere.
 To that end, PSLLC has become one of the most respected clinics in the state of New Jersey.